emmanuelgjr/2025LLMTop10Mapping/MITREATTCK.md

-# Mapping OWASP Top 10 for LLM Applications (2025) to MITRE ATT&CK
+# OWASP Top 10 for LLM Applications 2025 Mapped to MITRE ATT&CK

 The OWASP Top 10 for LLM Applications identifies the most critical vulnerabilities impacting AI models, while the MITRE ATT&CK framework provides a comprehensive collection of adversary tactics and techniques.
-By mapping these vulnerabilities to MITRE ATT&CK, this document aims to bridge the gap between vulnerability identification and actionable mitigation, enabling a proactive approach to AI security for developers, security teams, and stakeholders.
+Mapping these vulnerabilities to MITRE ATT&CK to bridge the gap between vulnerability identification and actionable mitigation, enabling a proactive approach to AI security for developers, security teams, and stakeholders.

 ## Table of Contents
 - [Protect Against LLM01:2025 Prompt Injection](https://genai.owasp.org/)